vdhkcheems/vdhkcheems/README.md

 This is vdhkcheems

-I'm currently doing the Harvard CS50 course
+I'm currently doing the Harvard CS50 course.

 <!--
 **vdhkcheems/vdhkcheems** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.